 Let’s drill down on some basics here.
-In discussing preliminary notice topics in the past we’ve gotten into some high level details, addressing topics such as who must get notice when working on a condominium complex and how government agencies might fine you for not sending required notices.
-But we’ve never addressed something that is critical to every single preliminary construction notice sent around the nation: postage!
+In the past we’ve discussed some pretty specific topics related to preliminary notices, such as who must get notice when working on a condominium complex and how government agencies might fine you for not sending required notices.
+But we’ve left out a critical component to every preliminary notice that gets sent: postage!

-Regular certified mail allows the sending party to track the delivery of a mail piece and find out exactly when and where your item was delivered (or delivery was attempted).
-Each certified mail piece is assigned a tracking number, and this tracking number is scanned when the mail piece is sent out for delivery and when it is actually delivered.
+Regular certified mail allows the sending party to track the delivery of a mail piece and find out exactly when and where the item was delivered (or delivery was attempted).
+Each certified mail piece is assigned a tracking number, and this tracking number is scanned both when the mail is sent out for delivery and when it’s delivered.

-When the mail piece arrives at its destination it can only be claimed if the recipient signs for it.
-Certified mail, therefore, requires the recipients signature.
-While the signature is stored with the post office and kept on record (and available for viewing for an additional fee), the signature is not mailed back to you or provided to you as a standard practice.
+Certified mail requires the recipient’s signature.
+The signature is stored with the post office and kept on record (and available for viewing for an additional fee), but it is not mailed back to you or provided to you as a standard practice.

-Notices sent by certified mail with return receipt requested are different from those sent by ordinary certified mail.
-The “Return Receipt Requested” service, in fact, is an additional and supplemental service that you can add to your certified mail piece.
+The “Return Receipt Requested” service is an additional service that you can add to your certified mail piece.

-Therefore, when sending a mailing with this service, you will still pay for the certified mail postage and you will still stick the green tracking label on your mail piece.
-On the back of your mail piece, however, you’ll also add a “green card,” which is what the recipient will sign when the document is delivered.
-This green card will actually be mailed back to you so you will have additional proof that your mail piece was delivered.
+When sending mail with this service, you’ll still pay for the certified mail postage and stick the green tracking label on your mail piece.
+Here’s the difference: On the back of your mail piece, you’ll add a “green card,” which is what the recipient will sign when the document is delivered.
+This green card will be mailed back to you so that you have additional proof that your mail piece was delivered.

 Remember, when you send a mail piece by certified mail without return receipt, you still have proof that it was delivered.
-The tracking number will yield a delivery confirmation, a signature will have been collected, and the signature will be accessible to you for an additional fee.
-Getting the green card back is what we call lagniappe in Louisiana.
-It’s an additional proof (a signature on a green card!).
+The tracking number will produce a delivery confirmation, a signature will be collected, and the signature will be accessible to you for an additional fee.
+Getting the green card back is what we in Louisiana call “lagniappe.”
+It’s a bonus!

-For example, it may be required to send preliminary notice via certified mail to one party, but certified mail with return receipt requested to another party on the same project.
+To make things even more complicated, the type of postage required may differ based on who is receiving the mail, even for people on the same project!
+For example, it may be required to send preliminary notice via certified mail to one party, but certified mail with return receipt requested to different party on the same project.